 The bond will not be released and will remain effective until such time as all conditions of this agreement have been complied with, notwithstanding the completion of the Activities.
 In the event that there is an adverse effect to the Land and its natural resources whether during or after the completion of the Activities which is not permitted by this agreement and could not have reasonably been foreseen, the Permit holder will take all action necessary to mitigate or remedy those adverse effects.
 If the Permit holder fails to mitigate or remedy those adverse effects to the Manager's satisfaction, the Manager may undertake any necessary action to do so and recover the costs associated with undertaking the work by calling on the bond.

-If the Permit holder breaches any condition of this arrangement the Manager may revoke the Authority to Enter and Operate and call on the bond, or any portion thereof to ensure compliance with the conditions of this Access arrangement.
+If the Permit holder breaches any condition of this arrangement the Manager may call on the bond, or any portion thereof to ensure compliance with the conditions of this Access Arrangement.
 If the Manager calls on the bond, or any portion thereof, the Permit holder must submit a new Annual Work Programme or amended Annual Work Programme for approval by the Manager before re commencing any further Exploration operations.

 FIRE PRECAUTIONS